Boiled in Lead: Solo projects and associated bands

 Besides the band's connection to Cats Laughing and Steven Brust, several members of Boiled in Lead have also released solo projects and work with other bands:

 Miller formed the group Felonious Bosch in 2003 with members of other Twin Cities bands including drummer Renee Bracchi of The Blue Up? and Machinery Hill, blending European medieval music with rock on a 2003 self-titled EP and the albums New Dark Ages (2006), Toybox (2010), and 2012's The Bent Slinky Session and Phenomena.
 The band also performed on the audio book of the 2011 urban fantasy anthology Welcome To Bordertown, part of the Borderland series by Terry Windling, backing author Steven Brust on a reading of his poem "Run Back Across The Border".
-Miller also produced five additional tracks oin the audio book, creating backing music with Stenshoel and Bosch singer Kari Tauring for poems by Jane Yolen and Neil Gaiman, among others.
+Miller also produced five additional tracks on the audio book, creating backing music with Stenshoel and Bosch singer Kari Tauring for poems by Jane Yolen and Neil Gaiman, among others.
 The group disbanded in 2012.
 Miller is also part of Paris 1919, an avant-garde musical collective led by Chris Strouth.

 Miller formed Kinda Fonda Wanda, a rockabilly group inspired by Wanda Jackson, in 2018; the group has released one album, Aces, in 2022.

 Menton has released four solo albums: 2003's Punts, 2004's Where Will You Land?, 2008's The Dolmen Field, and 2015's "Rosie in the Stars".

 Anders has recorded three solo albums under his own name, 1995's Blue Buddha, 1998's Omaiyo, and 2003's Cantar Tambor Bailar: To Sing to Drum to Dance as well as three with the group Darbuki Kings, 2006's Doumtekastan, 2008's Lawrence of Suburbia, and 2009's Been Laden You Too Long.
 He has also performed with Iowa folk musician Greg Brown on the albums Dream Cafe and The Poet Game, and played on the 1989 3 Mustaphas 3 album Heart of Uncle.

 Marc Anderson has recorded as a sideman on dozens of other artists' albums including Steve Tibbetts and Peter Ostroushko, and released two albums of his own work, 1993's Timefish and 2002's Ruby.

 Stemple released a solo album, 3 Solid Blows To the Head, in 2006.

 Magraw performed in a duo for many years with Peter Ostroushko and has also performed with Tim Sparks, John Gorka and many other artists.
 He has released seven solo albums.